There are numerous treatments available for Kyphosis. Call and make an appointment and we will stop the pain.

 - Bowel or Bladder Dysfunction – Knowing when to urinate or make a bowel movement?
 This could signal the presence of pressure on the spinal cord or the nerves that go to the pelvis.

 - Motor Function – Changes in how your muscles work?
-The case of this may be linked to pressure on the nerves or spinal cord.
+The case may be linked to pressure on the nerves or spinal cord.

 - Previous Surgery – If you previously experienced any surgery on your spine, kyphosis could occur due to weakened muscles or other problems.
 In order to properly evaluate your condition, your physician needs to know of any previous spinal surgery.

 You will then undertake a physical exam.
 Your doctor will want to get an understanding of the curve in your back and how it affects you.
-This means first trying to get a “mental picture” of the spine’s curvature from examining your back and watching you move.
+This means first trying to get a “mental picture” of the spine’s curvature by examining your back and watching you move.
 The doctor will look at the flexibility you have by asking you to bend in certain directions.

 Your doctor will generally look for abnormalities in the following areas:

 - Spine Movement – Pain when you twist, bend, or move?
 If so, where?
 Have you lost flexibility?

 - Strength – The strength of your muscles will get tested.
 You might be asked to try to push or lift your arm, hand, or leg against resistance.

 - Pain – The doctor may try to determine tenderness in certain areas.

 - Sensation – Can you feel certain sensations in specific areas of your feet or hands?

 - Reflexes – Your tendon reflexes might get tested, such as below the kneecap and in the Achilles tendon behind your ankle.

 - Motor Skills – You might be asked to walk on your heels or toes.

 - Special Signs – Your doctor will also check for any indicators of something other than spinal/vertebrae problems.
-Some signs of other problems include tenderness in certain areas, a fever, an abnormal pulse, chronic steroid use (leads to loss of bone mass), or rapid weight loss.
+Some signs of other problems include tenderness in certain areas, a fever, an abnormal pulse, chronic steroid use (which leads to loss of bone mass), or rapid weight loss.